Dr. Amy Morrison is Lake Washington Institute of Technology's ninth president. She joined LWTech in July of 2013.

-Dr. Suzanne Ames served as a Dean of Instruction, Associate Vice President of Instruction, and Interim Vice President of Instruction at LWTech prior to being appointed Associate Vice President of Instruction.
+Dr. Suzanne Ames served as a Dean of Instruction, Associate Vice President of Instruction, and Interim Vice President of Instruction at LWTech prior to being appointed Interim Vice President of Instruction.
 Her career in the state’s community and technical college system includes Director of Institutional Planning and Effectiveness at Skagit Valley College, Vice President of Advancement, and Executive Director of the Foundation at Pierce College, Director of Communications at the State Board for Community and Technical Colleges, and Director of Marketing and Communications at Cascadia College.
 She has taught Business Management courses and serves as an accreditation evaluator for the Northwest Commission on Colleges and Universities (NWCCU).

 Dr. Ames has an Ed.D. in Educational Leadership and Change from Fielding Graduate University, an MBA in Marketing from City University, and B.A. in Communications and Political Science from the University of Washington.
 She earned Certificates of Completion from Washington Executive Leadership Academy (WELA) in 2016 and the League of Innovation Executive Leadership Institute in 2017.